crossplane/oam-kubernetes-runtime/DEVELOPMENT.md

 Make changes and run the following to test it.

-If you only change code under [core apis](./apis/core), remember to regenerate crds mainifests as the step above.
+If you only change code under [core apis](./apis/core), remember to regenerate crd manifests as the step above.

 ## Run a simple and basic workflow locally
-You can start running OAM Kubernetes runtime to verify your chanes.
+You can start running OAM Kubernetes runtime to verify your changes.
 * Run OAM sample controller
 ```
 go run examples/containerized-workload/main.go